Political Science (POL) - Courses

 This course will first examine why interest groups arise, how they maintain their existence, and what sorts of interest groups exist in the United States.
 It will go on to investigate the strategies used by interest groups to influence public policy and the extent to which they are successful in doing so.
 Prerequisite: POL 101 or POL 102.
-Offered Alternate Years.
+Offered Occasionally.

 POL 309 Cr.3

 Examines the role various identities, such as class and race, play in shaping who gets what, when, and how from the political system.
 The course draws on theoretical and historical debates to evaluate the political, social, psychological, and economic implications of processes like socialization and mobilization to explain participation and voting behavior by different groups in society.
 Prerequisite: POL 101 or POL 102.
-Offered Alternate Years.
+Offered Occasionally.